How to Become a Product Manager Without Experience

 Many people can talk their way through interviews, but a tangible side project shows that you can really do the work if you were given the opportunity.

 2. Start Thinking Like a PM

 Although you should be able to work on side projects in your spare time, if you are truly swamped in your current job and are one of those people who usually laughs when someone asks you what you do for fun, then start taking steps at your current to think and act like a product manager.

 Try to get onto new products where you are taking a lead role in managing a few people with different workstreams and where your team is responsible for getting a deliverable completed on a deadline.

 Ideally, you should try to get onto projects where you’ll be forced to work with cross-functional teams so that you can learn multiple “languages.”
 There are many people who started out in customer support roles learning the voice of the customer before transitioning into a PM role.

 Good PMs know how to understand the nuanced complexities from different teams and convert these into the language of their current audience.
 For most employers, the next best thing to direct experience is demonstrating that you have relevant and transferable skills.

 Taking steps at your current /situation to think like a PM will allow you to better structure your experience and increase your chance of landing a PM job.

 3. Develop a Technical Skillset

-Developing technical skillsets does not mean learning to code (Check out this post on whether product managers need a technical background for more on that).
+Developing technical skillsets does not mean learning to code.
 I truly believe that all great product managers in the tech industry really love technology and will eventually gravitate towards a desire to learn code but it is not absolutely necessary to get into product management.